twolfson/nightclub-physics/README.md

 Depending on your city and venue, you may encounter subcultures that you haven't seen before.
 This is not meant to be an all-encompassing list but is highlights from my experience.

 ### Goth
 Dark clothing and dark hair.
-Usually found at a venue catered to this subculture.
+Usually found at a venue/event catered to this subculture (e.g. goth nightclub, goth event).

 ![Photo of goths](images/external/goth.jpg)

 ### Kandi kids
 A raver who wears plastic jewelry (aka kandi).
-Usually found at an event/venue catered to this subculture.
+Usually found at a rave event.

 ![Photo of kandi kids](images/external/kandi-kid.jpg)